Where We Be

 The beach at Savuti Point is the nicest on Tavewa Island

-Green lawn at sunrise (note: bures were reconstructed since our trip and look different now)
+Green lawn at sunrise (note: bures have since been reconstructed and look different now)

 Coral View at dusk